d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ]
 ```

-Below we define a basic first-in first-out scheduler which simply schedules a new configuration once resources become available.
+Below we define a basic first-in first-out scheduler which simply schedules the next configuration once resources become available.

+*AK: I know we use FIFOScheduler in SyneTune but I am not sure if it's the right name, since we do not have a fifo queue*

 ```{.python .input  n=11}
 %%tab pytorch, mxnet, tensorflow